fisherro/streams/README.md

 ## Virtual functions

-I started to use compile-time polymorphism for Ostream and Istream, but I didn't want every function that wanted to take an Ostream& or Istream& parameter to have to be a function.
+I started to use compile-time polymorphism for Ostream and Istream, but I didn't want every function that wanted to take an Ostream& or Istream& parameter to have to be a template.
 So, I've used run-time polymorphism instead.
 (The Stdio\_\*stream class do use compile-time polymorphism.)

 ## Binary mode &amp; text mode